5ifar/Business_Insights_360/Project Implementation/Documentation.md

 3. Disable X and Y Axis Titles.
 Set X Axis type as Categorical.
 Add Data Markers.
 4. Since we see a scroll bar on the Tooltip we can change the size to custom Height 300px and Width 400px.
 5. Configure the tooltip for Customer Performance & Perfromance Plot visuals since they involve customers from Visual Properties → Tooltips and hide the tooltip page from the report.
-6. Now we’ll create a custom title to reflect the customer for whom the tooltip is being shown.
-Sales Trend Tooltip Title = "NS $ & GM % Trend for " & SELECTEDVALUE(dim_customer[customer])
+6. Now we’ll create a custom title to reflect the customer for whom the tooltip is being shown. `Sales Trend Tooltip Title = "NS $ & GM % Trend for " & SELECTEDVALUE(dim_customer[customer])`

    Configure this custom title for the tooltip using conditional title option.

+### Step 15: Fix Data Quality Issues

+- In dim_customer, replace AltiQ Exclusive → AtliQ Exclusive and change its channel Retail → Direct using M Code: `= Table.ReplaceValue(#"Replaced to AtliQ Exclusive India Value", each [channel], each if [customer_code]="90002011" then "Direct" else [channel], Replacer.ReplaceText,{"channel"})`
+- In dim_customer, we we 2 entries in customer for Amazon due to trailing space to deal with this select the column and use Trim from Transform Tab.
+- In Measures List, since we have a lot of them we can group similar ones by selecting → Right click → Display Folder.
+Create Folders: Abs Error, Forecast, GM, Net Error, Net Profit, NS, P&L.